chwmath-netizen/ethical-narrative-corpus/corpus/samhan_empire/README.md

 ## Samhan Empire (Volume 1)

-This directory contains the first volume (Prologue–Chapter 14) of the *Samhan Empire* series.
+This directory contains narrative text from the *Samhan Empire* series.
+It is provided as narrative structure for alignment research.

-This volume represents:
+This volume covers:
-- a complete narrative arc
-- the initial ethical and political framework of the world
-- the author’s stabilized writing style during peak production
+- Prologue
+- Chapters 1–14

-Later volumes are intentionally excluded.
+Later volumes are not included here.

-This material is provided as a structural writing sample and a long-form narrative alignment artifact, not as a serialized publication.
+Please refer to the top-level conceptual framework first.